eight04/linkify-plus-plus/README.md

 	- Should we try to parse HTML source?
 	- Is extractContents() faster?
 	- Clone original range than use surroundContents()?
+* We should check item.IN_QUE before put into que.

 Changelog
 ---------